About consciousness

-The perhaps least understood aspect of consciousness is that of subjective mental states 1.
+The perhaps least understood, and in my mind the most interesting, aspect of consciousness is that of subjective mental states 1 2.
 These are mental states that include subjective experiences that can only be experienced by the organism itself such as pain, the color red, the sense of a self, and the taste of strawberries.
 How such subjective experiences emerge is by the philosopher David Chalmers called the hard problem of consciousness.
 (The “easy” problems of consciousness are to explain complex behavior, sensory information processing, logical reasoning etc.)

-A mental state, subjective or not, can be seen as information held by an organism that represents beliefs about the organism’s environment (including the organism’s own body) 2.
-There are studies that show correlations between mental states such as pain and neural firing patterns [1].
-It has also recently been possible to reconstruct images seen by a test person from fMRI brain scans [4] of the test person’s brains which indicates a mapping between sensory information about the world and mental states.
+A mental state, subjective or not, can be seen as information held by an organism that represents information about the organism’s environment (including the organism’s own body) 3.
+There are studies that show correlations between mental states such as pain and neural firing patterns (brain “states”) [1].
+It has also recently been possible to reconstruct images seen by a test person from fMRI brain scans [4] of the test person’s brains which indicates a mapping between sensory information about the world and higher level mental states.

 Subjectivity